 You’re engaged!
 Congratulations!
 We’re so happy to help you with your wedding planning journey.

-Whether you’re kickstarting your planning now or are already halfway through your journey, we know that sometimes weddings can become a little bit overwhelming.
-There’s so many different elements to consider, from your budget, to choosing your suppliers, to deciding where you’d like to go on your honeymoon.
+Whether you’re kickstarting your planning now or are already halfway through your journey, we know that sometimes weddings can become a bit overwhelming.
+There are so many different elements to consider from setting your budget to deciding where you’re going on your honeymoon.

-To make it a bit easier, we’ve taken a look at what order most couples book their suppliers, so you know who to hit up first and who to leave closer to the date.
-We hope that this wedding planning guide can set you in the right direction and make planning your day even easier!
+To make it a bit easier, we’ve taken a look at when most couples book their suppliers so you know who to hit up first when you start planning.

-Your venue can also help you decide which date your wedding is on.
-In fact, 11% of all couples choose their date based on when their venue of choice is available.
-Once you’ve got your venue sorted, you can start thinking about the elements to really put your day together.
+Locking your venue in will also help you lock in your actual wedding date.
+11% of all couples choose their date based on when their venue of choice is available.
+Once you’ve got your venue sorted you can start thinking about the elements that will bring your day together.

 Technically, a marriage celebrant or religious officiant is the only supplier you need for your wedding.
 After all, they’re the ones that officially marry you!